armygogames/Custom-string-Encoder.py/README.md

 Hello, I made this cool string encoder in Python, which is like a translator to an unknown language. let's just say I want to keep my passwords in a note. but as you know, whoever that uses your computer can easily read your notes.
-I mean you can just hide it somewhere and keep it hidden, but that's too lame. which is why I made this Custom String encoder. now, the reason it has "Custom" in it's name is because you can actually change the Encoder settings.
+I mean you can just hide it somewhere and keep it hidden, but that's too lame. which is why I made this Custom String Encoder. now, the reason it has "Custom" in it's name is because you can actually change the Encoder settings.

 CONFIGURATION: